-GSW Immobilien AG (GIB), the German real estate company formerly owned by Cerberus Capital Management LP and funds managed by Goldman Sachs Group Inc. (GS), said first- quarter profit increased on rising rents and lower vacancies.
+GSW Immobilien AG (GIB), the German real estate company formerly owned by Cerberus Capital Management LP and funds managed by Goldman Sachs Group Inc. (GS:US), said first- quarter profit increased on rising rents and lower vacancies.

 Adjusted earnings before interest, tax, depreciation and amortization climbed to 33.3 million euros ($43 million) from 28.8 million euros a year earlier, the Berlin-based company said today in a statement.
 GSW said 2012 funds from operations excluding divestments will be 59 million euros to 63 million euros, confirming a previous statement.

 Rental income rose to 39.7 million euros from 34.8 million, while the vacancy rate fell 11 percent to 3.3 percent, the company said.
 Without adjusting for the sale of cable-television provider BMH Berlin Mediahaus GmbH for 25.4 million euros last year, net income fell to 8.7 million euros, or 21 cents a share, from 33.2 million euros, or 95 cents, a year earlier.